Mymyilmaz/idmanagement.gov/_university/ficampolicymatrix.md

 This table lists Technical Guidance published under ICAM.
 They provide technical details to support consistent, secure and effective implementation of the policies.

-Click on the name of a guidance document to see more details about it, and for a link to the document itself.
+**Click on the name of a Federal Technical Guidance document to see more details about it and click on the details area to open the document in a new window.**

 {% assign sorted_guidance = site.data.laws-policies-standards | where: "type", "Guidance" | sort: "published", "last" | sort: "shortName" %}
 {% assign guidance_authority = site.data.laws-policies-standards | where: "type", "Authority" %}